Simple Casino Strategies That Can Reduce the House Edge

 Video Poker (Jacks or Better) | 0.46% |

 According to Investopedia, the house edge for Blackjack with liberal Vegas rules is just 0.28%, compared to over 10% on games like Big Six.
+In our own testing across 6-deck blackjack tables, switching from slots to basic strategy blackjack extended average session length by roughly 35–40% on the same bankroll.

 3. Choose Tables with Favourable Rules